 However, Lisa has been drawn back to her first love of creative writing.
-She is presently revising her first novel, a multi-generational Italian-American family drama with heart and humor, which she will be seeking agent representation for in fall 2019.
-She is excited about her fiction writing, and curious to see where it takes her after so many years of focusing on non-fiction pieces.
+She is presently revising what she hopes will be her debut novel, a multi-generational Italian-American family drama, which she will be seeking agent representation later in 2021.
 Lisa is a born storyteller.
-Whether she is conveying the power of someone’s written words through performing in a play or musical, or sharing stories with her audiences as a professional speaker through her presentations, Lisa appreciates the power of story and creativity in all its incarnations.
+Whether she is conveying the power of someone’s written words through performing in a play or musical or sharing stories with her audiences as a professional speaker through her presentations, Lisa appreciates the power of story and creativity in all its incarnations.

 An avid reader since childhood, Lisa enjoys reading for business and pleasure.
 She is a supporter of authors, the publishing industry, and libraries and bookstores (especially indie ones!).
 She is actively involved in several collaborative author-reader online groups and virtual book clubs and is considered a book influencer.
 Her book reviews can be found on Goodreads, Amazon and NetGalley.

-Since 2012, Lisa has been residing in beautiful Northern California with her veterinarian husband, where she is a professed community theater geek, an avid runner and cyclist, and enjoys spending time spoiling her crazy, but lovable, rescue mutts!
+Since 2012, Lisa has been residing in beautiful Northern California with her veterinarian husband, where she is a community theater geek, an avid cyclist, a dedicated gardener, a voracious reader, and enjoys spending time spoiling her crazy, but lovable, rescue mutts!